 I recommend you check out his post on this subject of safe dental floss ingredients to continue learning more about the subject.

 For your health, your family’s and friends’ whom you share your information with and for the environment’s, we should all stop to purchase and use these PFAS floss products that litter and poison the Earth, our minds and our bodies, and switch to non-toxic dental floss.

 Silk, Bamboo and Corn all offer truly natural floss thread options that can be found.

 What about you?

-Have you made the switch to floss without PFAS or plastic thread?
+Have you made the switch to floss without PFAS?

-Were you shocked when you first learned about how bad dental floss ingredients are for us and our environment?
+Were you shocked when you first learned about PFAS in dental floss?